What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Supervisor is an effective manager.
 It is on his ability to establish the production process and find an approach to the team that the qualitative and quantitative indicators of the company, department, etc. depend.

-The concept of a "good" or "bad" boss is very subjective.
-After all, you can not find the perfect person who will please everyone.
-Nevertheless, the leader must be respected, valued and a little feared by subordinates.
+The concept of a “good” or “bad” boss is highly subjective.
+After all, you cannot find an ideal person who everyone will like.
+Nevertheless, the leader should be respected, appreciated and a little feared by his subordinates.

-A lot of directors or bosses who have just taken a leadership position behave “wrongly” and this affects the atmosphere of the team, which entails a decrease in the efficiency of each employee.
+Many directors or bosses who have just taken a leadership position behave “incorrectly” and this affects the atmosphere of the team, which entails a decrease in the efficiency of each employee.

 3 days ago, a department of the company was headed by a new boss.
 He is quite young and came to this position from another company.
 As a specialist, he does not know much, but nevertheless does not want to study and learn something new.
-He is Boss.
+He's the Boss.
 Therefore, he behaves arrogantly, shifts part of his work to others and is incompetent in many matters.
-He considers himself an excellent leader, because he thinks that he is afraid and respected.
+He considers himself an excellent leader, because he thinks that people fear and respect him.

-In fact, the staff does not like him, does not appreciate, does not respect and considers him an arrogant upstart.
-Looking at the boss, employees lose their enthusiasm, and the performance of the department gradually falls.
-All due to the fact that everyone works on their own.
+In fact, the staff does not like him, does not value him, does not respect him and considers him an arrogant upstart.
+Looking at the boss, employees lose enthusiasm, and the performance of the department gradually falls.
+This is because everyone works on their own.

-team is an association of people who work towards the same goal.
+Team is a union of people who work to achieve one goal.
 It can be compared to a watch mechanism, where each gear is important in its own way.
-And the boss is the cherished key that starts the mechanism and knows how to make it work.
+And the boss is the treasured key who starts the mechanism and knows how to get it working.

-If you want to improve the quality of the work of a department or company, earn the respect of colleagues and subordinates, and move further up the career ladder, then you definitely need to become a good leader.
-And now we will tell you how to do this.
+If you want to improve the quality of work of a department or company, earn the respect of colleagues and subordinates, and further move up the career ladder, then you definitely need to become a good leader.
+And now we’ll tell you how to do this.

 In fact, good leaders are not born, they are made.
 At any age, a person can feel the strength of a leader.
-According to statistics, 4 bosses out of 10 become good leaders.
-This indicator is not affected by gender or age.
-An excellent director can be both a young, purposeful graduate of a university, and a man of advanced age with rich experience.
+According to statistics, 4 out of 10 bosses become good leaders.
+This indicator is not affected by either gender or age.
+An excellent director can be either a young, purposeful university graduate or an elderly man with a wealth of experience.

 Who is better man or woman

 Nowadays, both men and women can become leaders.
 Women directors are tacticians, while men are strategists.
-It is harder for the fair sex to win the authority of the team.
+It is more difficult for representatives of the fair sex to gain the authority of the team.
 You will have to prove your professionalism, especially if most of the employees are male.

-Men are more stress resistant.
+Men are more stress-resistant.
 They are not so quick to go to extremes.
-However, women are more attentive to their subordinates.
+Nevertheless, women are more attentive to their subordinates.

-Answer unequivocally the question "Who is better?" it is impossible, because everything depends on the person and his character.
-Therefore, it is equally possible and necessary for women and men to fight for the title of “Good leader”.
+To clearly answer the question “Who is better?”
+It’s impossible, because it all depends on the person and his character.
+Therefore, women and men equally can and should fight for the title “Good Leader”.

 Qualities of an ideal boss

-In order to become a first-class leader, you need to realistically assess your positive and negative aspects of character.
-All people are not perfect, but people in leadership positions must be able to suppress the negative aspects of their disposition and develop good traits.
+In order to become a first-class leader, you need to realistically evaluate your positive and negative aspects of character.
+No one is perfect, but people in leadership positions must be able to suppress the negative aspects of their character and develop good traits.

-So, consider what an ideal director should be:
+So, let's look at what an ideal director should be like:

 • Master the basics;